vtex-apps/product-summary/docs/ProductSummaryList.md

 > ⚠️
 >
-> There's a way to select which SKU should take preference over this prop.
-You can create a Product (field) specification and per product assign the value of the desired SKU to be initially selected.
-Keep in mind that If the specification doesn't exist or if the value is empty, it will use the `preferredSKU` prop as fallback.
-You can read more about it, and how to implement it in [here](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-configuring-custom-images-for-the-sku-selector).
+> To select which SKU will take preference over this prop, create a Product (field) specification and assign the value of the desired SKU to be initially set for each product.
+If the specification doesn't exist or the value is empty, the `preferredSKU` prop will be used as a fallback.
+For more information, please refer to [this guide](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-configuring-custom-images-for-the-sku-selector).